 Substantial penalties can be imposed for infringement of a copyright.
 An injunction to stop the infringement is most likely to be the first action.
 Payment of actual damages for financial loss suffered by the copyright owner may be required.
 Statutory damages, for which no actual damages need be proved, may be assessed.
-If the court determines there is an infringement, it may award between $750 and $30,000.
-If the court determines that the infringement was willful, the penalty may be as high as $150,000 per item.

 An exception to the statutory damages is made in the case of teachers, provided the teacher believed and had reasonable grounds to believe that it was fair use.
 In this case the teacher may be found guilty but the damages do not have to be paid.
 This gives the teachers some special consideration under the law, but it also requires that they be thoroughly familiar with what might be considered reasonable fair use practices.

 Many provisions of the 1976 copyright law affect educational uses of copyrighted materials but the most generally applicable is Section 107 - Limitations on Exclusive Rights: Fair Use.
 Under the law, it is fair use to reproduce copyrighted materials for purposes of criticism, comment, news reporting, teaching, scholarship, or research.
 Four criteria will be applied in judging whether or not there has been an infringement: